-In cases where both parents are unable to maintain their parental obligations, both parents must sign the form.
-The family member or reference person providing guardianship also signs the form.
-All signatures must be notarized.
-Section “12.
-Rules of withdrawal” must be carefully read by each parent.
-This disclosure informs the parent of how these documents can be revoked and rendered ineffective.
-The next section, which requires direct attention, is “13th original and copies.”
-A report must be published on the location of the child and these documents.
-Use the first space to report the name and address of the person the child is currently living with in the first blank line.
-The second blank line requires the exact physical address where each copy of these documents is reliably stored and retrieved by entities with the right to do so at any time.
-Petitions fee: USD 100.50 plus USD 2.00 per page for registration.
+Withdrawal provisions” should be read carefully by each parent.
+This disclosure informs parents of how these documents can be revoked and rendered ineffective.
+The next section that requires direct attention is “13.
+Original and copies”.
+Here, a report must be published on the child`s whereabouts and these documents.
+Use the first space to specify the name and address of the person the child is currently living with in the first empty line.
+The second blank line requires the exact physical address where each copy of these documents is stored and reliably retrieved by companies with the right to do so at any time.
+Read the Non-Parental Authorization Agreements Act here: Texas Family Code Chapter 34.

 Submit this form if you and the other party cannot agree on a temporary agreement for parenting, child support or other matters before the final hearing date.
 The next section, “5.
 The children covered by this power of attorney,” attempts to clearly depict the child whose guardian is caring on behalf of the parent.
 Only two pieces of information are needed here.
 Use the first line to enter the child`s first name, middle name, and last name.
 The child`s birthday must be documented on the blank line with the inscription “Date of birth”.
 Court documents must be served on the accused person, unless that person waives his or her right to serve the documents by signing the waiver form before a notary.
 This form indicates that you are waiving your right to have court documents served.
 Read the waiver carefully to make sure you understand the rights it is being waived.
 NOTE: The Act was amended on September 1, 2017.
 The new law allows any adult who is caring for a child temporarily with an authorization form.